Phonological history of English consonant clusters: G-dropping

-'Twill just new dye the lining.

 Reduction of /mb/ and /mn/

 In later Middle English, the final cluster /mb/ was reduced to just /m/ (the plum-plumb merger).
 This affects words such as lamb and plumb, as well as derived forms with suffixes, such as lambs, lambing, plumbed, plumber.

 By analogy with words like these, certain other words ending in /m/, which had no historical /b/ sound, had a silent letter b added to their spelling by way of hypercorrection.
 Such words include limb and crumb.

 Where the final cluster /mn/ occurred, this was reduced to /m/ (the him-hymn merger), as in column, autumn, damn, solemn.
 (Compare French automne, where the cluster has been reduced to /n/.)
-Both sounds are nonetheless still pronounced before vowels in certain derivatives, such as autumnal, damnation, solemnity.
+Both sounds are nonetheless still pronounced before vowels in certain derivatives, such as columnar, autumnal, damnation, solemnity.

 Generalized final cluster reduction

 General reduction of final consonant clusters occurs in African American Vernacular English and Caribbean English.
+It also appears in the Local Dublin English.
 The new final consonant may be slightly lengthened as an effect.